hydroscan/hydroscan-api/README.md

 ## Components

-### Subscriber

-Subscribes to Hydro Protocol related event logs on the blockchain for up to date trade information.

 ### Cron

 A scheduler to pull a variety of data about running Exchanges, including current token price, trade volume, etc.